-Wait close by the sea in which ideas were brought into being
+Stay close by the sea in which ideas were born

 and be empty of ideas.
 (And so have them all.)

-Be only the breeze at the top of the tall pine-tree,
+Be only the breeze at the top of the huge pine-tree,

-the scent of orange blossom, the night of the orchids
+the scent of orange blossom, the night of orchids

 Just stay watching the bird that passes by

 waiting for the yellow sky

 that burns and is freshened by the flashes of lightning